dougalrm/aider-patterns-wow/data/docs/inspect_and_adapt_to_continuously_improve_-_retrospectives.md

 Inspecting and adapting is an enabler of continuous improvement and learning, allowing us to learn from our failures and successes and feed that learning back into our ways of working.

-Every team, at every level of Schroders should hold regular retrospectives (retros) to examine and improve both what they do and how they do it - both locally and organization-wide.
+Every team, at every level of the organisation should hold regular retrospectives (retros) to examine and improve both what they do and how they do it - both locally and organization-wide.
 This works for development teams, product teams, HR teams, leadership teams, and more.
 Any form of team can benefit from a retro.

 ## What is a Retrospective?